isovector/certainty-by-construction/src/book/4-decidability.lagda.md

     (x y : A) → Tri (x < y) (x ≈ y) (y < x)
 ```

-Working directly with `Tri`, rather than several invocations to `Decidable₂
+Working directly with `type:Tri`, rather than several invocations to `Decidable₂
-_<_` will dramatically reduce the proof effort necessary to define `insert` and
+_<_` will dramatically reduce the proof effort necessary to define `def:insert` and
-show that it preserves `IsBST`.
+show that it preserves `type:IsBST`.

-We are going to require a `_<_` relation, and a proof that it forms a trichotomy
+We are going to require a `type:_<_` relation, and a proof that it forms a trichotomy
-with `_≡_` in order to work through the implementation details here.
+with `type:_≡_` in order to work through the implementation details here.
 Rather than
 pollute all of our type signatures with the necessary plumbing, we can instead
 define an anonymous module and add the common parameters to that instead, as in: